-Visitors to Hospitals and Care Facilities Order means the Pandemic (Visitors to Hospitals and Care Facilities) Order;
+Visitors to Hospitals and Care Facilities Order means the Pandemic (Visitors to Hospitals and Care Facilities) Order 2021 (No. 1) as amended or replaced from time to time;

 work premises means a premises in which work is undertaken, including any vehicle whilst being used for work purposes, but excluding a person's ordinary place of residence.